jenniferlidotson/reading-notes/201/class9.md

 - Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them.

 - For example, if the user clicks a button on a webpage, you might want to react to that action by displaying an information box.
-I

 ### Things I want to know more about